sfiggins/katacoda-scenariosv2/kipday1/configmap/step3.md

 What we need to do is set an environment variable in the pod manifest and configure it to get the value from our newly created secret.

-But before we start writing our manifest we need to delete the current Pod as adding Environment variables in the  Pod specification is not possible during runtime, so we will have to delete the port first, we have the manifest cluster already so just run:
+But before we start writing our manifest we need to delete the current Pod as adding Environment variables in the  Pod specification is not possible during runtime, so we will have to delete the Pod first, we have the manifest in the cluster already so just run:

 `kubectl delete -f /root/manifests/challenge-app.yaml`{{execute}}